rudreshgp/CSEM_2017/README.md

 ## Exercise submission guidelines

-Please package your solution (javascript files) into a Zip file and upload it via the designated file-upload area in our CSEM ISIS2 course.
+Please package your solution (javascript files) into a Zip file and upload it via the designated file-upload area in our CSEM ISIS2 course at https://isis.tu-berlin.de/course/view.php?id=11388

 Instructions and the deadline for each exercise submission are stated in the respective exercise subfolders.